libpd/pd-for-ios/PdTest01/ReadMe.txt

 The iOS sample project is currently set up to use the latest iOS SDK.
 But this feature only works automatically with iOS SDK 4.2 and later.
-The project settings use “Latest SDK” as the “Base SDK” and iOS 3.0 as its “iOS Deployment Target”.
+The project settings use “Latest iOS” as the “Base SDK” and iOS 3.0 as its “iOS Deployment Target”.
 That means the app will run on any device with iOS 3.0 or later.
 (These can be changed in the project’s GetInfo panels.)